Chaga Tincture Recipe: How To Make At Home?

 Storing and Using the Tincture – Chaga Tincture Recipe

 After making your chaga tincture, it is important to store it properly to ensure that it stays fresh and potent.
-In this section, I will cover the proper storage and recommended dosage of chaga tincture.
+In this section, I will cover the proper storage and recommended dosage of Chaga tincture.

 Proper Storage